code-not-found/code-not-found.github.io/_posts/sping-ws/2016-10-12-soap-web-service-consumer-provider-wsdl-example.md

     <img src="{{ site.url }}/assets/images/logos/spring-logo.png" alt="spring logo">
 </figure>

-{% include toc title="Unique Title" icon="file-text" %}

 [Spring Web Services](http://projects.spring.io/spring-ws/) (Spring-WS) is a product of the Spring community focused on creating document-driven Web services.
 Spring-WS facilitates contract-first SOAP service development, allowing for a number of ways to manipulate XML payloads.
 The following step by step tutorial illustrates a basic example in which we will configure, build and run a Hello World contract first client and endpoint using a WSDL, Spring-WS, Spring Boot and Maven.

 Tools used:
 * Spring-WS 2.3
 * Spring Boot 1.4
 * Maven 3

-The tutorial code is organized in such a way that you can choose to only run the client (consumer) or endpoint (provider) part.
+The tutorial code is organized in such a way that you can choose to only run the [client]({{ site.url }}//2016/10/spring-ws-soap-web-service-consumer-provider-wsdl-example.html#creating-the-endpoint-provider) (consumer) or [endpoint]({{ site.url }}//2016/10/spring-ws-soap-web-service-consumer-provider-wsdl-example.html#creating-the-endpoint-provider) (provider) part.
 In the below example we will setup both parts and then make an end-to-end test in which the client calls the endpoint.

 # General Project Setup

 As Spring Web Services is contract first only, we need to start from a contract definition.
 In this tutorial we will use a Hello World service that is defined by below WSDL.
 The service takes as input a person's first and last name and returns a greeting.

 ~~~ xml
 <?xml version="1.0"?>
 <wsdl:definitions name="HelloWorld"